- Sleep Products

 The Layla Mattress stands out from most memory foam models because of its flippable design.
 One side is ‘Medium Soft’ (4) and the other side is ‘Firm’ (7).
 This makes the mattress suitable for teens whose firmness preferences shift between the side and back; additionally, both settings offer a good balance of cushioning and support that make them suitable for back sleepers.
 Adjusting the firmness is as easy as rotating the mattress, which is relatively lightweight.

 Both sides of the mattress have copper-infused memory foam comfort layers.
 The material offers close conforming and good pressure relief.
 The copper element is also helpful for teens with poor circulation, as copper can help improve blood flow in sleepers.
 As an added benefit, copper helps regulate the mattress surface temperature, resulting in a cooler sleep experience appreciated by hot sleepers and athletes.

-Customers in the contiguous U.S. who order a Layla Mattress will qualify for free shipping.
-The bed comes with a 120-night sleep trial and a lifetime warranty, making is a good value pick as well.
+Layla Mattress purchasers in the contiguous U.S. qualify for free shipping.
+The bed is backed by a 120-night sleep trial and a lifetime warranty, both of which are longer than average.